What you need to know: vaping, alcohol, drugs and safe driving

 Is there anything that can help you pass an RBT?
 I’ve seen kits that you can buy on the web that say they can help you get a negative test.

-If you are over the limit, nothing will bring your BAC down enough to pass a test.
+Nothing will bring your BAC down enough to pass a test if you are over the limit.

 There are lots of things that claim to be “hacks” to reduce your Blood Alcohol Concentration (BAC).
 None of these will work, especially if your limit is zero!

 After a heavy night of drinking, it can take more than 18 hours for your blood alcohol concentration to get back to zero.
-Many people are booked for drink driving the next day."
+Many people are booked for drunk driving the next day."

 What causes a hangover and is there any way you can prevent or reduce one?

-This factsheet covers a number of factors that can contribute to hangovers:
+This factsheet covers several factors that can contribute to hangovers:

 • Disrupted sleep leads to fatigue.